 Can I apply?

-To apply, you must be a Muslim living in the UK and be able to demonstrate that you are unable to afford the costs of the course you are applying for.
+To apply, you must be a Muslim based in the UK and be able to demonstrate that you are unable to afford the costs of the course you are applying for.
 To confirm that you can get help, we will look at how much money you have, your monthly income and expenses.

 If you are seeking asylum, on a student visa, work permit or have no status in the UK, then you will not be able to apply to this fund.

 Through your application, you will need to demonstrate that you are actively working to serve your community and that you have identified education or training that will increase your effectiveness in serving Islam and Muslims in the UK.
 You may apply for courses in any subject area.

 How much funding can I get?

 The amount of help we can give you depends on your financial circumstances and the course you would like to do.

 The maximum we can give you is £10,000 per year.
 This includes the cost of any learning resources you may need.

 Grants are available for up to one year for vocational training and three years for postgraduate academic education.
 If your course lasts longer than this, you will need to demonstrate how you will fund the remainder of your course.
-If you are doing a full-time course, you will be asked to demonstrate how you will pay for your living costs for the duration of your course.
+You will be asked to demonstrate how you will pay for your living costs for the duration of your course.

 How long will the process take?

 The application form takes around 60 minutes to complete.

 Applications for vocational courses are processed on a rolling basis and are accepted throughout the year.
 We will aim to give you a decision on your application within 1 month.

 Applications for postgraduate academic courses which are university-based and start in September or January are accepted throughout the year but are processed after two deadlines as follows: